Mindfulness Meditation Gainesville FL

 How are mindfulness and meditation used in counseling and therapy?

-Research also suggests that meditation has the potential for more than just temporary stress relief, but can offer very positive changes in our lives, experience, and sense of self over time.
+Research also suggests that mindfulness meditation has the potential for more than just temporary stress relief, but can offer very positive changes in our lives, experience, and sense of self over time.
 Meditation can, over time, improve our physical wellbeing and emotional health.
 Meditation and mindfulness have been shown to reduce rumination, reduce stress, decrease pain, boost memory, reduce emotional reactivity, and increase cognitive flexibility and relationship satisfaction.

 In addition, over time, we find ourselves less reactive and more at ease, developing an expanded vision of ourselves and the world, and becoming more able to experience the moment and act spontaneously.

-Meditation, Mindfulness, Body, and Personal Development
+Mindfulness, the Body, and Personal Development

 Note that body psychotherapy typically integrates awareness practices (e.g., learning to feel what you feel without judgment or trying to change it).
 Meditation – mindfulness or otherwise – is really just a more structured way to practice and learn awareness skills, and meditation is a practice that you can do on your own, anywhere!